feldmanjonm/synthetic-audio/README.md

 call makeSYNTHassignNotes to run the synthesizer

-Then call an "orchestra file"
+then call an "orchestra file"

     scales.m
     pharawei.m